Bob Lobel

-Robert "Bob" Lobel (born December 24, 1943) is a former sportscaster for WBZ-TV in Boston, Massachusetts.
+Robert Lobel (born December 24, 1943) is a former sportscaster for WBZ-TV in Boston, Massachusetts.
 He anchored the sports segments on the evening newscasts between Sunday and Thursday, and hosted the weekly programs Sports Final and Patriots 5th Quarter.
 During a round of layoffs in April 2008, Lobel's contract was bought out by the station.
 Golf Digest called him an "iconic sportscaster" with "an impressive resume" that includes having served as a news anchor, NFL and NBA announcer, NCAA Tournament sideline reporter and Fenway Park public announcer.

 Early life and career

 Lobel was born in Apple Creek, Ohio.
 He earned a bachelor's degree from Kent State University and a master's degree from the University of Vermont.
 In 1969, he was hired as a sportscaster by WVNY in Burlington, Vermont despite no previous experience or education in broadcasting.
 After his wife became pregnant, Lobel took a higher paying job at WJOY.
 In 1972, he joined WGIR in Manchester, New Hampshire, where he hosted a nightly call-in show and called high school sports, Saint Anselm and Dartmouth hockey, and American Legion baseball.
 Lobel's show gained a following on Massachusetts' North Shore, where he became an alternative to WBZ's Guy Mainella.
 In October 1976, Lobel joined WBZ, where he succeeded Ken Beatrice as host of the 10 pm to midnight program, Calling All Sports.
 In February 1977 he was given the additional assignments of drive-time sports reporter and color commentator for Boston Celtics and Boston Bruins home games.
 In March 1977, Calling All Sports was moved to weekends with Upton Bell as a co-host.
 During the 1977 NBA Playoffs, Lobel filled in for Boston Celtics play by play announcer Johnny Most.